 \section{Abstract}

 Accurate medical image segmentation requires both long-range contextual reasoning and precise boundary delineation, a task where existing transformer- and diffusion-based paradigms are frequently bottlenecked by quadratic computational complexity and prohibitive inference latency.
-We propose RF-HiT, a Rectified Flow Hierarchical Transformer that integrates an hourglass transformer backbone with a multi-scale hierarchical encoder for anatomically guided feature conditioning.
-Unlike prior diffusion-based approaches, RF-HiT leverages rectified flow with efficient transformer blocks to achieve linear complexity while requiring only a few discretization steps.
-The model further fuses conditioning features across resolutions via learnable interpolation, enabling effective multi-scale representation with minimal computational overhead.
-As a result, RF-HiT achieves a strong efficiency--performance trade-off, requiring only 10.14 GFLOPs, 13.6M parameters, and inference in as few as three steps.
+We propose RF-HiT, a Rectified Flow Hierarchical Transformer that integrates an Hourglass Transformer backbone with a multi-scale hierarchical encoder for anatomically guided feature conditioning.
+Unlike prior diffusion-based approaches that rely on hundreds of denoising steps, RF-HiT leverages rectified flow with efficient transformer blocks, achieving linear complexity and requiring only a few discretization steps.
+The model further fuses conditioning features at each resolution via learnable interpolation, enabling effective multi-scale feature integration with minimal computational overhead.
+As a result, RF-HiT achieves a strong efficiency--performance trade-off, requiring only 10.14 GFLOPs, 13.6M parameters, and inference in as few as 3 steps.
 Despite its compact design, RF-HiT attains 91.27\% mean Dice on ACDC and 87.40\% on BraTS 2021, achieving performance comparable to or exceeding that of significantly more intensive architectures.
-This demonstrates its strong potential as a robust, computationally efficient foundation for real-time clinical segmentation.
+These results suggest that RF-HiT is a promising, computationally efficient foundation for clinical image segmentation.